DanielOnGitHub17/git-patrol/README.md

 ## Usage

 1. Start the bot:
+    ```bash
    npm start

-2. Deploy the bot on your GitHub repository.
+3. Deploy the bot on your GitHub repository.
 Follow the instructions from the Probot documentation to deploy your bot.

-3. The bot will automatically start monitoring for issues and comments in the connected repository.
+4. The bot will automatically start monitoring for issues and comments in the connected repository.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.